 Ready to buy a new home?
 Failing to check that a lawyer is on the Cambridge BS list of approved solicitors can put your transaction at risk of delay or failure.

 Looking for information about your firm's panel status?Is my firm on the Cambridge Building Society Conveyancing Panel?
 How does my firm apply to be on the Cambridge Building Society Conveyancing Panel?
 How can my firm be reinstated onto the Cambridge Building Society Conveyancing Panel?

 Find an Approved Solicitor on the Cambridge Building Society Conveyancing Panel

 Examples of recent questions relating to the Cambridge Building Society Conveyancing Panel

-I need to swap lawyers as my lawyer is not on the Cambridge Building Society panel of conveyancing solicitors.
+How easy is it to change a solicitor as I need to find one who is on the Cambridge Building Society conveyancing panel.
 How easy is it to change conveyancer?

 If you haven't yet instructed a solicitor to do anything for you and have just received quotes, you're perfectly free to choose a different solicitor to carry out your work for you.
 The best way is to get recommendations from friends or family who have actually used the solicitor or conveyancer you're considering.

 My solicitor has uncovered an inconsistency between the surveyor’s assumptions in Cambridge Building Society’s home valuation survey and what is revealed within the title deeds.
 My lawyer has advised that as he is on the Cambridge Building Society conveyancing panel he must check that the lender is with this discrepancy and is content go ahead.
 Is my lawyer’s approach appropriate?